Dogs (1977 film)

-Dogs is a 1976 American natural horror film directed by Burt Brinckerhoff about a pack of dogs that go on a killing spree.
+Dogs is a 1977 American natural horror film directed by Burt Brinckerhoff about a pack of dogs that go on a killing spree.

 Plot

-Harlan Thompson (David McCallum) is the head of the biology department at Southwestern University, which seems to be a small school located in an isolated southern California town.
+Harlan Thompson (David McCallum) is the head of the biology department at Southwestern University, a small school located in an isolated southern California town.
 Though he dresses casually and socializes with the students, he is frequently at odds with his fellow professors and the administrators, viewing them as shallow, elitist snobs who are more interested in status than education.
 However, he takes a semi-liking to a young and newly hired biology professor, Michael Fitzgerald (George Wyner), and tries to stop him from being sucked into the system.
-The only other SU employee who Harlan seems to have any use for is his ex-girlfriend Caroline Donaghue (Sandra McCabe).
-The two have recently broken up, but remain on good terms and have not closed the door on the possibility of reconciliation.
+The only other SU employee whom Harlan seems to have any use for is his ex-girlfriend Caroline Donaghue (Sandra McCabe).
+The two have recently broken up, but remain on good terms.

 Recently, several cows belonging to local rancher Larry Ludecky (Larry Gene Darnell) have been found dead.
 Harlan suspects that they have been killed by coyotes, but rules that out upon examining the cows.
 Larry says that he is going to wait with a rifle and shoot the animals who have been killing his cows if they return.
-Disregarding a warning from Harlan, Larry goes ahead with his plan, and is killed by a pack of dogs.
-Shortly afterward, dogs also kill a SU student and an elderly lady who walks outside to investigate the ruckus.
+Disregarding a warning from Harlan, Larry goes ahead with his plan and is killed by a pack of dogs.
+Shortly afterward, dogs also kill an SU student and an elderly lady.

 Harlan and Michael discuss the evidence and conclude that the killings were committed by dogs, who have formed packs via Michael's theory that pheromones cause animals of a particular species to unite and act as one.
-It is possible that the pheromones are coming from a top secret government experiment being conducted at a linear accelerator near the school.
+The pheromones may be coming from a top-secret government experiment being conducted at a linear accelerator near the school.
 Harlan and Michael share their conclusion with the SU president, Dr. Martin Koppelman (Sterling Swanson), and ask him to warn people to keep their dogs home at night.
 Koppelman, believing that Harlan and Michael are wrong, declines their request.
-Harlan says he will give them warning himself, and Koppelman threatens him with firing if he does.
+Harlan says he will give them a warning himself, and Koppelman threatens him with firing if he does.

 However, at the same time, a local kindergarten class is having a dog show, at which the dogs pack and attack the people.
 While no one is seriously injured, the town now becomes aware of the dog packs.
 Several men form a posse to hunt the dogs.
 Sheriff Jimmy Goodman (Eric Server) discourages them, but they insist, and he ends up joining them.